Detect and Avoid National Grid Robocalls

 - You receive a call from a scammer demanding payment

-- Your next step is to access DoNotPay through a web browser or open the app on your iPhone
+- Your next step is to access DoNotPay through a web browser

 - Once in the app, locate the Robo Revenge feature